karenpayneoregon/teaching-simple-validation/readme.md

 ## Rules

-To specify a validation rule for a particular property, call the `RuleFor` method, passing a lambda expression that indicates the property that you wish to validate.
+To specify a validation rule for a particular property, call the `RuleFor`[^rulefor] method, passing a lambda expression that indicates the property that you wish to validate.

 Simple example